harryzhanga/cuwebsite/README.md

 Then naviate to `/public_html` and run `git pull`.\
 This should take all those changes you made and put them on the server.
 You're done!
 ## Final Notes
-Be careful when you update that the links to the home and other sites still work
+Be careful when you update that the links to the home and other sites still work.
+There is an issue with the links where you need to find and replace "cuwebsite" in head.php with nothing.

 If you have any questions email me at harryzhanga@gmail.com